 Are any of them subject to the “home base” realm’s king?

 Having a war just ended, or some decisive battle just concluded, bringing hostilities to a respite (which could last anywhere from a couple of years to gather resources again, or as long as 5, 10, 20 or the remainder of the current king’s reign due to the severity of the victory) is a very good alternative.
-This provides the PC’s with a period of relative peace in which to conduct their adventures, so their travels will not be hampered.
+This provides the PC’s with a period of relative peace in which to conduct their adventures, so their travels aren’t hampered.
 Alternately, the rumblings and rumors of war could surface now and then throughout the character’s adventures, as the countries maintain an uneasy peace which could turn to war at any time, but seems always to fade away due to circumstances when it seems most inevitable.

 A period of peace is most conducive to the PC’s pursuing the widest variety of adventure types, and allows them to travel much more freely and easily about the kingdom, and especially to cross borders, should there be a need.